Friday, 24 February 2017

 CHEKKADIPATTI INSCRIPTION

-This is in the midst of coconut tree farm 4 KM from Belur on the way to Thumbal.
-This inscription belongs to 17th century, which gives the details of Chinnamma Naikar’s legal heirs.
-Lakshmana Nayakar, one of the six sons of Chinnamma Nayakar had built a fort at Belur and constructed dams across Vashista nadhi.
+This is in the midst of a coconut tree farm, 4 km from Belur on the way to Thumbal.
+This inscription belongs to the 17th century and gives the details of Chinnamma Naikar’s legal heirs.
+Lakshmana Nayakar, one of the six sons of Chinnamma Nayakar, had built a fort at Belur and constructed dams across the Vashista nadhi.
 He also donated the chain for the Madurai Meenakshi Amman Temple Chariot.
-For the same he donated the person in charge a hundred kuzhi ( Kuzhi - a measure of Land ) land in Lakshmana Samudram.
-He also constructed a madam in the name of his father Chinnamma Nayakar.
+For the same, he donated the person in charge a hundred Kuzhi (Kuzhi - a measure of Land) of land in Lakshmana Samudram.
+He also constructed a madam in the name of his father, Chinnamma Nayakar.

 Knife for the symbol of Nayaks (குறுவால் நாயக்கர்களின் சின்னம் )..